genelet/molecule/godbi/README.md

 --------- | ------- | -----------------------
 _MAXPAGENO_ | "maxpageno" | how many pages in total
 _TOTALNO_ | "totalno" | how many records in total
-_ROWCOUNT_ | "rowcount" | how many record in each page _PAGENO_ | "pageno" | return only data of the specific page _SORTBY_ | "sortby" | sort the returned data by this _SORTREVERSE_ | "sortreverse" | 1 to return the data in reverse
+_PAGESIZE_ | "pagesize" | how many record in each page _PAGENO_ | "pageno" | return only data of the specific page _SORTBY_ | "sortby" | sort the returned data by this _SORTREVERSE_ | "sortreverse" | 1 to return the data in reverse

-and _TotalForce_ is: 0 for not calculating total number of records; -1 for calculating; and 1 for optionally calculating.
-In the last case, if there is no input data for `ROWCOUNT` or `PAGENO`, there is no pagination information.
+and _Totalforce_ is: 0 for not calculating total number of records; -1 for calculating; and 1 for optionally calculating.
+In the last case, if there is no input data for `PAGESIZE` or `PAGENO`, there is no pagination information.

 ### 4.6) Delete